 - Piers, Docks and Pilings

 How to catch Channel Catfish

-These fish feed mainly during the night, eating insects, fish, and crayfish.
+Channel catfish feed mainly during the night.
+They feed on insects, other small fish, and crayfish.
 To fish for channel catfish, it is advisable to have an extra-long fishing rod to help flip and pitch them into the boat.
 The rod should also be very sturdy so it can handle the weight of these heavy fish.
 Channel catfish have hard mouths, so a sharp hook is also a must.
 Many anglers opt for treble hooks to keep these fish from escaping.
+Catfish rigs can also help present bait in a fashion to entice channel catfish to bite.
 Channel catfish are very slimy due to their lack of scales, so it is important to grip them firmly before attempting to remove the hook.